Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 Supplements may help modestly, but none replace lifestyle change.
 Lowering triglycerides through metabolic improvement is the most reliable approach.

-Atherogenic Index vs Other Lipid Markers
+Atherogenic Index vs. Other Lipid Markers

-The atherogenic index works best in combination with other markers:
+AIP works best in combination with other markers:

-- LDL-C shows the cholesterol quantity
+- LDL-C shows cholesterol quantity

-- Non-HDL cholesterol captures the total atherogenic burden
+- Non-HDL cholesterol captures total atherogenic burden

 - ApoB reflects particle number